babelouest/ulfius/README.md

  * Structure of request parameters
  *
  * Contains request data
- * http_verb:      http method (GET, POST, PUT, DELETE, etc.)
+ * http_verb:          http method (GET, POST, PUT, DELETE, etc.), use '*' to match all http methods
- * http_url:       url used to call this callback function or full url to call when used in a ulfius_request_http
+ * http_url:           url used to call this callback function or full url to call when used in a ulfius_send_http_request
  * client_address:     IP address of the client
  * map_url:            map containing the url variables, both from the route and the ?key=value variables
  * map_header:         map containing the header variables
  * map_cookie:         map containing the cookie variables
  * map_post_body:      map containing the post body variables (if available)
  * json_body:          json_t * object containing the json body (if available)
+ * json_error:            stack allocated json_error_t if json body was not parsed (if available)
- * json_error:     true if the json body was not parsed by jansson (if available)
+ * json_has_error:     true if the json body was not parsed by jansson (if available)
+ * binary_body:        pointer to raw body
+ * binary_body_length: length of raw body
  *
  */
 struct _u_request {